engineer-86/watering_control/README.md

 ## Contributors

 This project was created by Konrad Münch.
-If you have any questions or suggestions, please feel free to contact me.
+If you have any questions or suggestions, please feel free to contact me [konrad@muench.engineer](mailto:konrad@muench.engineer)